 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which amends the current accounting guidance and requires the measurement of all expected losses based on historical experience, current conditions and reasonable and supportable forecasts.
 This guidance amends the accounting for credit losses for available-for-sale investment securities and purchased financial assets with credit deterioration.
 ASU 2016-13 is effective for annual periods beginning after December 15, 2019, and interim periods within those annual periods.
 Early adoption is permitted for any interim or annual period after December 15, 2018.
-We are currently evaluating the effect of the adoption of ASU 2016-13 on our Consolidated Financial Statements.
-The effect will largely depend on the composition and credit quality of our investment portfolio and the economic conditions at the time of adoption.
+We do not expect the adoption of ASU 2016-13 will have a material impact on our financial condition, results of operations, cash flows or disclosures.

-In August 2018, the FASB issued ASU No. 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract, a series of amendments which align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
+In August 2018, the FASB issued ASU No. 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15"), a series of amendments which align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by these amendments.
 For public business entities, the amendments are effective for annual periods, including interim periods within those annual periods, beginning after December 15, 2019.
-We have not yet determined the effect of this guidance on our financial condition, results of operations, cash flows or disclosures.
+We will adopt ASU 2018-15 on January 1, 2020, on a prospective basis for all implementation costs incurred after the date of adoption.
+We do not expect the adoption of this guidance will have a material impact on our financial condition, results of operations, cash flows or disclosures.